 Can Be Manipulated Into Any Style

-I am not one for packing my hair but when the mood suits, it is easy to manipulate my African braids any way and manner i like and then i am set to move.
-Now, what can be better than an hairstyle that you can "get" on your own without an appointment to see your hair stylist?
+I am not one for packing my hair but when the mood suits, it is easy to manipulate my African braids any way and manner I like, and then I am set to move.
+Now, what can be better than a hairstyle that you can "get" on your own without an appointment to see your hairstylist?